Kinto/kinto.js/docs/api.md

 ```

 If your Kinto instance supports it, you can also use a [Firefox Account](https://accounts.firefox.com/) Bearer Token.
 Once obtained, the procedure is the same as with a standard OAuth Bearer Token, as documented above.

+> #### Notes
+>
+> - Note that Kinto also supports custom [Pyramid](http://docs.pylonsproject.org/projects/pyramid) authentication backends, though these must be obviously installed and configured at the server level.

 ## Fetching and publishing changes